gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 **State ONA** adds angle γ = π/4 as the minimal out-of-plane tilt enabling three-dimensional translation.
 The threshold o_p = π/4 measures this diagonal angle directly.
 While numerically equal to β, this threshold is conceptually distinct: it captures the tilt out of the UNA plane rather than planar balance.

 **State BU** achieves closure.
 The three angles sum to δ = π - (π/2 + π/4 + π/4) = 0.
-The vanishing defect corresponds to a complete metric space where all Cauchy sequences converge, ensuring spectral completeness.
+The vanishing defect corresponds to a complete metric space where all Cauchy sequences converge.
 The gyrotriangle is degenerate, but this signals completion of a helical path tracing a toroidal surface, not structural collapse.
 Any further evolution would retrace the same path.
 The defect formula in terms of side parameters, tan(δ/2) = (a_s · b_s · sin(γ)) / (1 - a_s · b_s · cos(γ)), confirms this: at closure all side parameters vanish (a_s = b_s = c_s = 0), producing the unique degenerate gyrotriangle required for recursive completion.

 ## 5.2 Amplitude Closure and the Quantum Gravity Invariant